 Limitations of CAGR

-This is not exactly a limitation of CAGR, but rather of presentations of CAGR by different mutual funds, fund managers, and so on.
+This is not exactly a limitation of the metric, but rather of its presentations by different mutual funds, fund managers, and so on.
 Sometimes a fund may have had a great run over the past three or five years, and so you would be presented with CAGR for just that period.
-However, CAGR is an average and as such it is highly influenced by extreme values and the shorter the period, the more likely it is that even a single bad year will throw the entire indicator off.
+However, as it is but an average the metric is highly influenced by extreme values and the shorter the period, the more likely it is that even a single bad year will throw the entire indicator off.
 The established advice is to calculate growth rate for as long as there is data, unless a major event makes data prior to it incomparable or unsuitable for use.

 Should you use IRR instead of CAGR?